awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 **To create a trigger**

-1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

-1. Choose a function\.
+1. Choose the name of a function\.

 1. Under **Function overview**, choose **Add trigger**\.

-1. Choose a trigger type\.
+1. Choose the **SQS** trigger type\.

-1. Configure the required options and then choose **Add**\.
+1. Configure the required options, and then choose **Add**\.

 Lambda supports the following options for Amazon SQS event sources\.

 **Event source options**
 + **SQS queue** – The Amazon SQS queue to read records from\.
 + **Batch size** – The number of records to send to the function in each batch\.
-For a standard queue this can be up to 10,000 records\.
-For a FIFO queue the maximum is 10\.
+For a standard queue, this can be up to 10,000 records\.
+For a FIFO queue, the maximum is 10\.
 For a batch size over 10, you must also set the `MaximumBatchingWindowInSeconds` parameter to at least 1 second\.
-Lambda passes all of the records in the batch to the function in a single call, as long as the total size of the events doesn't exceed the [payload limit](gettingstarted-limits.md) for synchronous invocation \(6 MB\)\.
+Lambda passes all of the records in the batch to the function in a single call, as long as the total size of the events doesn't exceed the [invocation payload size quota](gettingstarted-limits.md) for synchronous invocation \(6 MB\)\.

-  Metadata is generated by both Lambda and Amazon SQS for each record\.
-This additional metadata is counted towards the total payload size and may cause the total number of records sent in a batch to be lower than your configured batch size\.
-The metadata fields sent by Amazon SQS can be variable in length\.
-For more information about the Amazon SQS metadata fields, see the [ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html) documentation in the *Amazon Simple Queue Service API Reference*\.
+  Both Lambda and Amazon SQS generate metadata for each record\.
+This additional metadata is counted towards the total payload size and can cause the total number of records sent in a batch to be lower than your configured batch size\.
+The metadata fields that Amazon SQS sends can be variable in length\.
+For more information about the Amazon SQS metadata fields, see the [ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html) API operation documentation in the *Amazon Simple Queue Service API Reference*\.
-+ **Batch window ** – Specify the maximum amount of time to gather records before invoking the function, in seconds\.
-Only applicable to standard queues\.
++ **Batch window ** – The maximum amount of time to gather records before invoking the function, in seconds\.
+This applies only to standard queues\.

-  If you are using a batch window greater than 0 seconds, you must account for the increased processing time in your queue visibility timeout\.
-We recommend setting your queue visibility timeout to 6 times your function timeout, plus the value of `MaximumBatchingWindowInSeconds`\.
+  If you're using a batch window greater than 0 seconds, you must account for the increased processing time in your queue visibility timeout\.
+We recommend setting your queue visibility timeout to six times your function timeout, plus the value of `MaximumBatchingWindowInSeconds`\.
 This allows time for your Lambda function to process each batch of events and to retry in the event of a throttling error\.
 **Note**
-If your batch window is greater than 0, and `(batch window) + (function timeout) > (queue visibility timeout)`, your effective queue visibility timeout will be `(batch window) + (function timeout) + 30s`\.
+If your batch window is greater than 0, and `(batch window) + (function timeout) > (queue visibility timeout)`, then your effective queue visibility timeout is `(batch window) + (function timeout) + 30s`\.

-  Lambda processes up to 5 batches at a time\.
-This means there are a maximum of 5 workers available to batch and process messages in parallel at any one time\.
-Each worker will show a distinct Lambda invocation for its current batch of messages\.
+  Lambda processes up to five batches at a time\.
+This means that there are a maximum of five workers available to batch and process messages in parallel at any one time\.
+Each worker shows a distinct Lambda invocation for its current batch of messages\.
-+ **Enabled** – Set to true to enable the event source mapping\.
++ **Enabled** – The status of the event source mapping\.
+Set to true to enable the event source mapping\.
 Set to false to stop processing records\.

 **Note**
 Amazon SQS has a perpetual free tier for requests\.
 Beyond the free tier, Amazon SQS charges per million requests\.
 While your event source mapping is active, Lambda makes requests to the queue to get items\.
-For pricing details, see [Amazon Simple Queue Service pricing](https://aws.amazon.com/sqs/pricing)\.
+For pricing details, see [Amazon SQS pricing](http://aws.amazon.com/sqs/pricing)\.

-To manage the event source configuration later, choose the trigger in the designer\.
+To manage the event source configuration later, in the Lambda console, choose the **SQS** trigger in the designer\.

 Configure your function timeout to allow enough time to process an entire batch of items\.
 If items take a long time to process, choose a smaller batch size\.
 A large batch size can improve efficiency for workloads that are very fast or have a lot of overhead\.
 However, if your function returns an error, all items in the batch return to the queue\.
-If you configure [reserved concurrency](configuration-concurrency.md) on your function, set a minimum of 5 concurrent executions to reduce the chance of throttling errors when Lambda invokes your function\.
-To eliminate the chance of throttling errors, set the [reserved concurrency](configuration-concurrency.md) value to 1000, which is the maximum number of concurrent executions for an Amazon SQS event source\.
+If you configure [reserved concurrency](configuration-concurrency.md) on your function, set a minimum of five concurrent executions to reduce the chance of throttling errors when Lambda invokes your function\.
+To eliminate the chance of throttling errors, set the reserved concurrency value to 1,000, which is the maximum number of concurrent executions for an Amazon SQS event source\.

 ## Event source mapping APIs<a name="services-dynamodb-api"></a>

-To manage an event source with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
+To manage an event source with the [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or an [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
 +  [CreateEventSourceMapping](API_CreateEventSourceMapping.md)
 +  [ListEventSourceMappings](API_ListEventSourceMappings.md)
 +  [GetEventSourceMapping](API_GetEventSourceMapping.md)